 About

 Heather meticulously drips and paints ink onto synthetic paper, creating shapes that flow organically of their own volition.
-She melts them with a soldering iron - guiding them into sophisticated, collaged sculptures.
+She melts them with a soldering iron - guiding them into sophisticated, collaged formations.
 Heather’s work is finished on hand soldered backgrounds comprised of hundreds of intricate holes and hand drilled into panel.
-Heather's work aims to represent the grounded yet stratified elements of cellular structure and celebrates its evolutionary complexity.
+The result is a sculptural mixed media process that feels both meticulous and organic.
+Her work celebrates the grounded yet intricate nature of cellular structures, reflecting the quiet complexity that underlies all life and design.